Research Assistant Intern

 Cover Image Source: Office of the President, ROC, Public Domain

 Since Nancy Pelosi visited Taiwan in 2022—the first U.S. House Speaker visit since 1997—U.S. lawmakers in various congressional roles have made increasingly more frequent visits to Taiwan, nearly doubling their frequency from 2022 to 2023.
-U.S. lawmakers have framed congressional visits as a necessary move to “underscore and reaffirm…[the U.S.’s] strong bipartisan support for the Taiwanese people.”
+These lawmakers have framed congressional visits as a necessary move to “underscore and reaffirm…[the U.S.’s] strong bipartisan support for the Taiwanese people.”
 Yet, despite these intentions, these visits ultimately contradict the priorities of Taiwan’s democratic will and hurt U.S. strategic interests.

 Taiwan’s core priority is its economic prosperity.
-Its people overwhelmingly prioritizes the economy over other political issues.
+Its people overwhelmingly prioritize the economy over other political issues.
 A poll conducted right before Taiwan’s 2024 election showed that 48.4% of the respondents chose “Economy” as their most important election issue.
 In comparison, the second most important election issue—“Cross-strait relations” —received only 29.1% of the respondents’ concern.
 It was closely followed by “Housing Prices” at 28% and “Salary” at 26.5%.

 Yet, a stable relation with Mainland China is crucial to Taiwan’s economic prosperity.
 Mainland China has historically been Taiwan’s largest export market, and was only very marginally overtaken by the U.S. in 2024.
 Mainland China and Taiwan have further ratified the Economic Cooperation Framework Agreement (ECFA) that provided tariff concessions on hundreds of goods.
 This agreement alone was estimated to have increased Taiwan’s economic growth by 1.7%.
 In comparison, Taiwan’s GDP growth was 1.31% in 2023.